qsweber/lunch-buddies/README.md

 This is a CRON job that runs every 5 minutes and tries to read from the `users_to_poll` queue.
 When a message is found, it does the following:

-- Send a slack direct message to the user with a question about participating in "Lunch Buddies"
+- Send a direct message to the user with a question about participating in "Lunch Buddies"

 #### listen_to_poll_http